TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/worksheet.md

 ```

 Write down the answers to the following questions.
-1. What do you expect the result to be?
+1. What do you expect the output to be?
 <br><br>
-2. What is the result?
+2. What is the actual output?
 <br><br>
-3. What does the ‘#’ do?
+3. What does the `#` do?
 <br><br>
-4. What does input do?
+4. What does `input` do?
 <br><br>
 ## Snap to Python
 Convert the following to Python code: